Secular trends for dark traits, affective empathy, and adverse experiences in medical students

 Who can take part?

-All registered first-year to sixth-year MBBCh students at Wits University who are 18 years or older are eligible to participate (for your personal interest only.
-Please note that this is not a psychological diagnosis and should not be considered a formal assessment).
+All registered first-year to sixth-year MBBCh students at Wits University who are 18 years or older are eligible to participate (Please note that this is not a psychological diagnosis and should not be considered a formal assessment).

 Voluntary participation and withdrawal

 Your participation is entirely voluntary.
-You may exit the survey at any time.
+You may exit the survey at any time by closing your browser window or simply leaving the page.
 Once submitted, your survey responses cannot be withdrawn, as they contain no identifying information.

 Risks and support